 You will be contacted (as agreed during the consultation) when the results are available.
-This is usually between three to four weeks but occasionally it may take longer.
+This is usually by post and can take up to four weeks, although it can sometimes take a little longer.
 If the biopsy is not informative or suggests an intrauterine polyp (a growth attached to the lining of the womb), a further investigation called a hysteroscopy may be indicated.
 This involves passing a small camera to have a look inside the womb and take further samples.
 If a hysteroscopy is recommended a separate leaflet explaining this procedure will be sent to you with your results letter.